anderspitman/awesome-tunneling/README.md

 * [Packetriot](https://packetriot.com) - Comprehensive alternative to ngrok.
 HTTP Inspector, Let's Encrypt integration, doesn't require root and Linux repos for apt, yum and dnf.
 Enterprise licenses and self-hosted option.
 * [Lynk](https://lynk.sh/) - Advertises itself as a cheaper, faster, self-hostable (but not open source) alternative to ngrok.
 [Blog post](https://medium.com/@shivanshvij/building-a-better-ngrok-dbc104754822).
 * [Hoppy](https://hoppy.network/) - WireGuard-based.
 Provides static IPv4 and IPv6 addresses for your machines, which is a simple and useful level of abstraction.
 Targeted towards self-hosters and people behind NATs.
+* [gw.run](https://gw.run/) - Specifically focusing on securely exposing internal web apps to a group of people; not for publicly facing apps.
+Share access via email address then allow users to log in with common login providers like Google.
 * [serveo](https://serveo.net) - Mentioned quite a bit the last couple years, but appears to be down currently.
 Simply uses SSH for tunneling.